Edinburgh-Genome-Foundry/DnaWeaver/docs/index.rst

 Contribute
 ----------

-DnaChisel is an open-source library originally written at the Edinburgh Genome Foundry by Zulko_.
+DnaAdvisor is an open-source library originally written at the Edinburgh Genome Foundry by Zulko_.
 It is released on Github under the MIT licence, everyone is welcome to contribute.